kubevirt/kubevirt-tutorial/labs/lab1/lab1.md

 Warning: Permanently added 'kubevirtlab-2.gce.sexylinux.net,35.188.64.157' (ECDSA) to the list of known hosts.
 ```

 This means the host you are about to connect to is not in your *known_hosts* list.
-Accept the fingerprint for connecting to the instance.
+Accept the fingerprint to connect to the instance.

 This concludes this section of the lab.